 Also new is Paradise Lost, a tropical-inspired and eco-friendly rooftop bar at the design hotel Siam@Siam.

 Then there’s the city’s ever-expanding transport network.
 After the new stations of the MRT (the underground metro), which now offer faster connections to popular neighborhoods like Chinatown and the Old City (and they are some quite beautiful stations, especially Wat Mangkon Station, which is decorated with traditional Chinese motifs), come new stations for the BTS Skytrain, although these are on the northbound Sukhumvit line, outside the typical tourist areas.

-In late 2020, the MRT also introduced Thailand’s first underground museum, at the Sanam Chai station.
+The MRT has also introduced Thailand’s first underground museum, at the Sanam Chai station.
 It’s a free and very informative exhibition, with artifacts unearthed during the station’s construction, mostly related to the area’s ancient palaces.

 OFFICIAL BANGKOK TOURISM OFFICE

 BangkokTourismGuide.com has everything you need to plan your visit to Bangkok.
 Written by tourism experts, it offers complete and unbiased information, and is entirely independent, not associated with any local business, organization or institution.
 It’s an insider’s guide which you may print, creating a guidebook to take around the city with you.
 In case of any last-minute doubts when you arrive, look for the official tourism office at Suvarnabhumi Airport, open 24 hours on the arrivals floor.
 In the center of the city, the Tourism Authority of Thailand has a tourist office on 1600 New Phechatburi Road, close to the Phetchaburi station of the MRT subway and the Makkasan station of the Airport Rail Link.